tomcritchlow/tomcritchlow.github.io/wiki/drafts/annotations.md

 draft: true
 ---

-In my post [experiments in networked writing](https://tomcritchlow.com/2018/01/05/networked-writing/) I explored some ideas about how to put the network back in the writing.
-In particular - the idea that comments are actually the interesting unit of the blog, not the post.
+In my post [experiments in networked writing](https://tomcritchlow.com/2018/01/05/networked-writing/) I explored some ideas about how to put the network back in networked writing.
+In particular, I have a theory that the comments are actually the interesting unit of the blog, not the post.

-> .
-The idea that blogs exist within the network is crucial to understanding the medium (the medium is the message - could one say the blogosphere is the blog?).
+> The idea that blogs exist within the network is crucial to understanding the medium (the medium is the message - could one say the blogosphere is the blog?).

 This has been bubbling in my mind for a long time with no satisfactory way forward but it came up again because of the Augmenting Human Intellect project which is going on right now.
 It looks like a lot of fun and is very interesting - it's basically a crowd-swarm of in-line commenting on Douglas Engelbart's famous paper Augmenting Human Intellect.